The secret of persuasion is to induce the person to persuade him or herself.

 - John Littleton

-Happiness is a butterfly, which when pursued, is always just beyond your grasp, but which, if you sit down quietly, may alight upon you.
+Happiness is a butterfly, which when pursued, is always just beyond your grasp, but which, if you sit down quietly, may alight upon

 - Nathaniel Hawthorne

-As a general rule, you have to accept that no matter where you work, you are not an employee; you are in a business with one employee - yourself.
+As a general rule, you have to accept that no matter where you work, you are not an employee; you are in a business with one employee

 - Intel CEO, Andrew Grove